Who does this guide apply to?

-Those who are applying for a FLR(M) visa and Indefinite Leave to Remain (ILR) will have to provide their biometric information.
+Those who are applying for an FLR(M) visa and Indefinite Leave to Remain (ILR) will have to provide their biometric information.

-Obviously, if you opted to submit the supporting documents via uploading them via the website, you will not need to submit the supporting documents at the centre.
+If you opted to submit the supporting documents by uploading them via the website, you will not need to submit the supporting documents at the centre.

 The next time that you likely hear from the Home Office will be in an email which will state that “a decision has been made”.

-“How do I check on the status of my application?”
+“How do I follow up on my application?”

-Second of all, whilst you can contact the Home Office and try asking for an update about your application, realistically, if the Home Office have not exceeded their ‘service standard’, it is unlikely that you will get a helpful response.
+Whilst you can contact the Home Office and try asking for an update about your application, realistically, if the Home Office has not exceeded their ‘service standard’, it is unlikely that you will get a helpful response.